chememjc/kbled/README.md

 sudo systemctl enable kbled
 sudo systemctl start kbled
 ```
+You can also check the current status of the `kbled` daemon by running `systemctl status kbled` as a normal user.

 Optionally you can install it manually if you would prefer.
-Just copy `kbled` and `kbledclient` to `/usr/bin` and copy `kbled.conf` to `/etc/systemd/system` and execute `sudo systemctl enable kbled` to enable the daemon on system startup and `sudo systemctl start kbled` to start the daemon now.
+Just copy `kbled` and `kbledclient` to `/usr/bin` and copy `kbled.conf` to `/etc/systemd/system/` and execute `sudo systemctl enable kbled` to enable the daemon on system startup and `sudo systemctl start kbled` to start the daemon now.
 ### Uninstalling
 To uninstall, you can run `sudo make uninstall` from the project directory and all of the installed files will be removed.
 Alternately you can manually remove it by stopping and disabling the service with `sudo systemctl stop kbled` followed by `sudo systemctl disable kbled`.
 You can then remove the installed files with `sudo rm /usr/bin/kbled`, `sudo rm /usr/bin/kbledclient`, `sudo rm /usr/bin/semsnoop` and  `sudo rm /etc/systemd/system/kbled.conf`.